Saline (medicine)

-Normal
+Normal concentration

 Normal saline (NSS, NS or N/S) is the commonly used phrase for a solution of 0.90% w/v of NaCl, 308 mOsm/L or 9.0 g per liter.
 Less commonly, this solution is referred to as physiological saline or isotonic saline (because it is approximately isotonic to blood serum, which makes it a physiologically normal solution).
 Although neither of those names is technically accurate because normal saline is not exactly like blood serum, they convey the practical effect usually seen: good fluid balance with minimal hypotonicity or hypertonicity.
-NS is used frequently in intravenous drips (IVs) for people who cannot take fluids orally and have developed or are in danger of developing dehydration or hypovolemia.
+NS is used frequently in intravenous therapy for people who cannot take fluids orally and have developed or are in danger of developing dehydration.
 NS is also used for aseptic purpose.
-NS is typically the first fluid used when hypovolemia is severe enough to threaten the adequacy of blood circulation, and has long been believed to be the safest fluid to give quickly in large volumes.
-However, it is now known that rapid infusion of NS can cause metabolic acidosis.
+NS was typically the first fluid used when one's hypovolemia was severe enough to threaten the adequacy of blood circulation, and has long been believed to be the safest fluid to give quickly in large volumes; however, it is now known that rapid and/or high amount of NS infusion will cause metabolic acidosis, which is why other means of therapy like Ringer's lactate solution or Low Titer O Whole Blood (LTOWB) infusion have been proven to be better in the treatment of hypovolemia, especially traumatically induced hypovolemic shock.

 The solution is 9 grams of sodium chloride (NaCl) dissolved in water, to a total volume of 1000 ml (weight per unit volume).
 The mass of 1 millilitre of normal saline is 1.0046 grams at 22 °C. The molecular weight of sodium chloride is approximately 58.4 grams per mole, so 58.4 grams of sodium chloride equals 1 mole.
 Since normal saline contains 9 grams of NaCl, the concentration is 9 grams per litre divided by 58.4 grams per mole, or 0.154 mole per litre.
 Since NaCl dissociates into two ions – sodium and chloride – 1 molar NaCl is 2 osmolar.
 Thus, NS contains 154 mEq/L of Na+ and the same amount of Cl−.
 This points to an osmolarity of 154 + 154 = 308, which is higher (i.e. more solute per litre) than that of blood (approximately 285).
 However, if the osmotic coefficient (a correction for non-ideal solutions) is taken into account, then the saline solution is much closer to isotonic.
 The osmotic coefficient of NaCl is about 0.93, which yields an osmolarity of 0.154 × 1000 × 2 × 0.93 = 286.44.
 Therefore, the osmolarity of normal saline is a close approximation to the osmolarity of blood.